 How Does No-Fault Insurance Work?

-Unfortunately, this is only one issue with Fort Lauderdale’s no fault rules.
-The other major issues concerns minimum amounts of coverage.
+Unfortunately, this is only one issue with Fort Lauderdale’s no-fault rules.
+The other major issues concern minimum amounts of coverage.
 In Fort Lauderdale, motorists must carry:

 - A minimum of $10,000 in Personal Injury Protection (PIP), and;

 - At least $10,000 in property damage liability coverage.

 Fort Lauderdale and other areas in the state does not require drivers to have liability insurance for bodily injury coverage for other motorists, pedestrians, and bicyclists.
 In other words, if you incur serious injury as the result of someone else’s legal fault, you may not be able to get satisfactory compensation for your injuries under your own policy (or another person’s policy if they’re underinsured).
 If your insurance only allows for $10,000 in PIP benefits, you might find your insurance premiums don’t cover all of your monetary damages.
 Speak with a car accident attorney in Fort Lauderdale for more information on how no-fault insurance works in Florida.

 Common Car Accident Injuries